 TSA Audit and Compliance Program audits 100 percent of accredited Recyclers and Collectors, and a random selection of 5 percent of accredited Retailers annually.
 This means that, in any one year, a significant subset of Participants are likely to be audited.

-The TSA Audit and Compliance Program will be executed by in-house Accreditation and Compliance Auditor, Mr Gary Body.
+The TSA Audit and Compliance Program will be executed by our Accreditation and Compliance Auditor.

 Adhere to relevant jurisdictional regulation and legislation.